jacobp100/cssta/docs/publishing-and-using-modules.md

 As a user of external Cssta modules, all you have to do is ensure these modules are run through babel using `babel-plugin-cssta`.
 On the web, this will add the module’s CSS in the outputted CSS file, and on native, this will mostly perform optimizations.

-All Cssta modules have to use the ES `import ... from 'cssta';` syntax for the babel plugin to work.
+All Cssta modules have to use the ES `import ... from 'cssta'` syntax for the babel plugin to work.
 For users, this means ensuring your build process can handle this.
 For publishers, just make sure your users get this syntax!

 ## Webpack